Zeioth/compiler.nvim/README.md

 # Compiler.nvim
-Neovim compiler for building and running your code without having to configure anything
+Neovim compiler for building and running your code without having to configure anything.